Javonet/javonet-docs/v2/plugins/plugin-guide.md

 # Create custom auth plugin

 ## Overview
-This guide explains how to create a custom authentication plugin using Javonet.Netcore.Plugins.
+This guide explains how to create a custom authentication plugin using Javonet plugins package.
 The plugin can be dynamically loaded by the host application and configured without recompiling the host.

 The process consists of two main parts: